 OSPI provided guidance to LEAs on potential diagnostic assessments to assist in understanding the impact on students.
 OSPI also developed Tableau dashboards that are available to school districts.
-OSPI's guidance document with these assessments is available on the OSPI website.
+OSPI's guidance document with these assessments is available on the OSPI website and here is the list of academic and well-being diagnostic assessments districts could identify in their Academic and Student Well-being Plans or write in other assessments they use.